-Mr. Potter began his engineering career in 1993 as a cooperative education engineering student at the U.S. General Services Administration, Central Heating and Refrigeration Plant in Washington, DC.
-After his graduation from the University of Maryland in 1994, he continued his career with GSA as a project engineer, and was responsible for managing the design and construction of numerous industrial projects.
+Prior to his employment with the AOC, Mr. Potter worked for the U.S. General Services Administration (GSA), which is where he began his engineering career in 1993 as a cooperative education engineering student.
+After graduating from college, he continued his career with GSA as a project engineer and was responsible for managing the design and construction of numerous industrial projects.
 In 1999, Mr. Potter was promoted to senior project manager.
 In this role, he was responsible for managing all plant critical infrastructure projects including a multi-phased energy savings project to install a cogeneration system and expand the GSA refrigeration plant and distribution system.
-In 2003, Mr. Potter was promoted to Manager, Maintenance and Engineering Office, where he was responsible for all plant maintenance, engineering, and construction activities.
+In 2003, Mr. Potter was promoted to manager of the Maintenance and Engineering Office where he was responsible for all plant maintenance, engineering and construction activities.

 Mr. Potter graduated from the University of Maryland in 1994 with a Bachelor of Science degree in mechanical engineering.
 He also holds a Master of Science degree in engineering management from The Catholic University of America and a Master of Public Administration degree from American University.